paulkarpenko/us-code-ui/uscode/title-20-education/chapter-056-american-indian-alaska-native-and-native-hawaiian-culture-and-art-development.md

 (3) The Board shall establish, within the Institute, departments for the study of culture and arts and for research and exchange, and a museum.
 The Board shall establish the areas of competency for the departments created under this paragraph, which may include (but are not limited to) Departments of Arts and Sciences, Visual Arts, Performing Arts, Language, Literature and Museology and a learning resources center, programs of institutional support and development, research programs, fellowship programs, seminars, publications, scholar-in-residence programs and inter-institutional programs of cooperation at national and international levels.

-**(c) Other programs** In addition to the centers and programs described in subsection (b) of this section, the Institute shall develop such programs and centers as the Board determines are necessary to—
+**(c) Other programs** In addition to the centers and programs described in subsection (b), the Institute shall develop such programs and centers as the Board determines are necessary to—

 (1) foster research and scholarship in Indian art and culture through—